 (ii) sufficient nominations are not received by the Minister,

-within the nomination period, the Minister may (after the expiry of the nomination period) nominate for appointment to the Board as members such persons as he or she thinks fit, in sufficient numbers to fill the remaining places available, and those persons are appointed as if they were nominated in accordance with subregulation (1).
+within the nomination period, the Minister may (after the expiry of the nomination period) nominate for appointment to the board as members such persons as he or she thinks fit, in sufficient numbers to fill the remaining places available, and those persons are appointed as if they were nominated in accordance with subregulation (1).

-[Regulation 12 amended in Gazette 29 April 1997 pp.2140-1.]
+[Regulation 12 amended in Gazette 29 Apr 1997 p.
+2140-1.]

 Notes

-1. This is a compilation of the Regional Development Commissions Regulations 1994 and includes the amendments referred to in the following Table.
+1 This reprint is a compilation as at 8 December 2006 of the Regional Development Commissions Regulations 1994 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table